Wing Chung Chang

-Wing Chung "Andy" Chang (鄭頴聰, born 26 October 1996 in Macau) is a racing driver from Macau.
-He is currently competing in the China Formula 4 Championship.
-He formerly competed in the FIA Formula 3 European Championship.
+Wing Chung "Andy" Chang (鄭頴聰, born 26 October 1996 in Macau) is a retired racing driver from Macau.
+He formerly competed in the F4 Chinese Championship and the FIA Formula 3 European Championship.

 Andy Chang finished second in his home race the Macau Grand Prix twice in successive years, both times losing to Charles Leong.

 On 20 November 2022, Andy Chang won his first Macau Grand Prix.